Discover the essential marketing skills to create a fulfilling career in this fast-paced and ever-evolving industry

 - web design and development.

-The industry is broadly divided into those who work in-house for an organisation and those who work for an agency.
-The latter are appointed to provide specific services to paying clients.
-However, just under a quarter of marketing professionals work on a freelance basis.
+The industry is broadly divided into two main categories: those who work in-house for a specific organisation and those who work for an agency.

-For examples of specific roles in this sector, see graduate marketing jobs.
+For examples of specific roles in this sector, see jobs in marketing.

 Who are the main graduate employers?

 A range of employers, from retailers and pharmaceutical firms to charities, offer graduate-level opportunities.